Symmetries of massless vertex operators in AdS(5) x S(5): Existence of the covariant vertex

 We want to argue that there exists ${\cal U}$ such that $Q_{Lie}{\cal W}=Q_{BRST}{\cal U}$.
 More precisely: note that we are free to add to ${\cal W}$ something in the kernel of $Q_{BRST}$; we want to prove that it is possible to use this freedom and choose ${\cal W}$ so that there exists ${\cal U}$ such that $Q_{Lie}{\cal W}=Q_{BRST}{\cal U}$.
 An obstacle to this would be a nonzero $d_2 {\cal V}$ where

 We want to argue that the space $H^2({\bf g}, \; H^1_{Q_{BRST}}(\mbox{Hom}_{\bf C}({\cal H}, \mbox{Coind}_{{\bf g}_0}^{\bf g}{\bf C})))$ on the right hand side is zero.
 Note that the BRST cohomology in ghost number 1 corresponds to local conserved charges.
-But the only conserved charges are the global symmetries $psu(2,2|4)$, and those transform in the adjoint representation\footnote{See Appendix for the classification of the vertex operators of the ghost number 1 in the {\em covariant} BRST complex.} of ${\bf g}$.
+But the only conserved charges are the global symmetries $psu(2,2|4)$, and those transform in the adjoint representation\footnote{We calculate the {\em covariant} cohomology of $H^1(Q_{BRST}, \mbox{Coind}_{{\bf g}_0}^{\bf g}{\bf C})$ at the ghost number 1 in Appendix \ref{sec:GhostNumberOne}.
+However we did not calculate this cohomology without the assumption of covariance.
+But we know from physics that every cohomology class at the ghost number 1 corresponds to a local conserved current in the pure spinor sigma model.
+And we know the classification of the local conserved currents, they transform in the adjoint of ${\bf g}$.} of ${\bf g}$.
 This means that on the right hand side of (\ref{CheckerMove}) we have:

 This cohomology group is zero.
 Indeed, we can compute it using the Serre-Hochschild spectral sequence of ${\bf g}_{even}\subset {\bf g}$.
 Already the first term of this spectral sequence consists of the following spaces, which are all zero: